-This data will be used by the federal government, the provincial government and AGLC to make data driven policy, business and legislative decisions.
+This data will be used by the federal government, the provincial government and AGLC to make data-driven policy, business and legislative decisions.
 Additionally, this data will be used by AGLC to aid in investigations and audits.

-Each month, retailers must fill out the Cannabis Retailer Monthly Federal Compliance Report - Template and upload a completed document to the Federal Compliance Reporting page located in the cannabis retailer portal located at (app.aglc.ca/CannabisPortal).
+Each month, retailers must fill out the Cannabis Retailer Monthly Federal Compliance Report - Template and upload a completed document to the Federal Compliance Reporting page located in the Cannabis Portal.